 5. Shop big, then small.
 Always start with furniture as it’s the first to go and you want to get your big stuff purchased and checked off before you start looking for accent pieces.

 6. Look for potential.
-If you want a perfect, ready to use piece of furniture, I recommend shopping West Elm.
+If you want a perfect, ready to use piece of furniture, I recommend shopping West Elm or Crate and Barrel.
 But if you’re looking for a true vintage piece, then you’ll likely have to dig to find it.
 Look for pieces that are unique in shape; don’t get caught up in the fabric or color.
 You can reupholster and paint furniture, but you can’t change the shape.
 You want to buy the “ugliest” or “fixer-upper” in the group because that’s going to be the cheapest for you.
 You can turn it into the looker with a little bit of elbow grease and creativity.

 7. Splurge on quality.
 Don’t splurge on items that are not signed, don’t have unique detailing, don’t show craftsmanship, or simply aren’t quality pieces.
 Ask the vendor if he/she knows the designer of the piece and look under the furniture for a stamp or signature (use your phone to quickly research the designer or brand).
 If the piece isn’t signed, then pick it up and inspect the craftsmanship and the quality.
 If it’s not there, then don’t buy it.